brian-carroll/elm-compiler/README.md

 - Elm names are prefixed with `x_`, so that the Elm name `model` becomes the C name `x_model`.
 This is to help ensure that any compiler-generated names can't clash with user-defined names.
 The JS code generator achieves the same thing by prefixing compiler-generated names with an underscore, but that approach is more dangerous in C. There are a lot of hidden magic symbols that begin with underscores.
 - Macros like `A1`, `A2`, `A3` are used for function application, just like in the JavaScript code generator.
 These are C preprocessor macros defined in the [C implementation of the Elm core libraries](https://github.com/brian-carroll/elm_c_wasm/blob/fa096c3516fafdcc88c2047744dc686e05cd3cd2/src/kernel/utils.h)
 - Macros like `NEW_RECORD` and `NEW_CLOSURE` handle memory allocation.
 They also handle the case where the GC runs out of heap space.
 In that case all functions return early, just like an "exception".
 We then do a GC and try again.
 (See [GC docs](https://github.com/brian-carroll/elm_c_wasm/blob/fa096c3516fafdcc88c2047744dc686e05cd3cd2/docs/gc.md))

-## Build process

-- This project is very raw and unfinished at the moment.
-It's not close to being ready for real apps.
-- There are several steps in the build process, currently coordinated using Makefiles.
-More details in the [core libraries repo](https://github.com/brian-carroll/elm_c_wasm)
-- For now, the `.c` file has to be converted to `.wasm` using [Emscripten](https://emscripten.org/docs/getting_started/downloads.html) in a second compile step.
-- Eventually there will need to be a more streamlined build process here